How to craft an advisor value proposition that actually sets you apart

 Slogans are designed to be memorable.
 Value propositions are designed to be useful.

-A slogan might say "Building wealth, building trust."
-A value proposition says "We help physicians within their first ten years of practice build a financial plan that accounts for student debt repayment, disability insurance gaps, and incorporation timing, so they can focus on their patients instead of worrying about their finances."
+A slogan or tagline might simply say "Building wealth, building trust."
+A value proposition gives the full insight, "We help physicians within their first ten years of practice build a financial plan that accounts for student debt repayment, disability insurance gaps, and incorporation timing, so they can focus on their patients instead of worrying about their finances."

 Notice the difference.